Ending Human Trafficking

 Among our priority areas is the discriminatory treatment towards asylum seeking victims of trafficking, which we identify as especially vulnerable.
 In a recent project, TRACKS, we partnered with other international specialist organisations to identify the special needs of such women in the asylum process.

 The Immigrant Council tirelessly campaign for gender-specific accommodation for the recovering victims of trafficking for sexual abuse.
 The policy of housing victims of trafficking in direct provision centres is especially inappropriate for women recovering from gender-based violence.
 We received funding from the Department of Justice and Equality to train direct provision staff on human trafficking and the adverse impact on women affected.
 As part of the Moving On project we developed booklets that are designed to inform and protect, targeting: staff working in direct provision centres, victims of trafficking and general female population in direct provision.

 We remain alert to the newer forms of gender-based exploitation of migrant women that is linked to human trafficking.
 An example of this is our partnership on a transnational research project HESTIA exploring the intersection between trafficking of women and exploitative marriages.
 We also produced a country report on exploitative sham marriages

-We also seek to address the systemic factors that drive the horrific trade in women, such as demand by customers, which we researched as part of the EU project we initiated.
+We also seek to address the systemic factors that drive the horrific trade in women, such as demand by customers, which we researched as part of the project STOP TRAFFICK!
+Tackling demand for sexual services of trafficked women and girls, a transnational EU project we led.
 We are currently monitoring the implementation of the Sexual Offences Act 2017, which aims to prevent sex trafficking by discouraging the demand from buyers of sex.
 Our recent EU funded project Disrupt Demand allowed us to exchange expertise and knowledge on the use of legislation to tackle demand and reduce trafficking with other partners across the EU.